First 30 days in the USA LIVE show FULL

 Tanya Freedman, CEO Connetics USA: Hi, everybody, and welcome to the Lefora Talk Show.
-This is season 3 episode 3.
-I cannot believe we've been doing this for 3 years already.
+This is season 3, episode 3.
+I cannot believe we've been doing this for three years already.
 So I want to welcome everybody who's watching all around the world.
-My name is Tanya Freedman, I'm the chief executive officer of Connetics USA and we help nurses with finding jobs in the United States.
+My name is Tanya Freedman, I'm the chief executive officer of Connetics USA, and we help nurses find jobs in the United States.
 And we focus on direct hire.

 We work with facilities all over the United States.
 And I have with me joining Eliza.
 Hi, Eliza.
 Welcome.